Alternatives to EMI options

 The basic rule is that if an employee (or an employed director) is given shares at an undervalue or a discount HMRC will seek to charge income tax.
-Providing there is no market for the shares such as an employee benefit trust or a trade sale or a listing there will be no employer’s or employee’s national insurance to pay and the amount charged to tax will be the difference between the amount paid by the employee to acquire the shares and the “tax market value”.
-The tax market value in cases where this is likely to be less than any established value has to be negotiated with HMRC.
+Providing there is no market for the shares there will be no employer’s or employee’s national insurance to pay.
+For example an employee benefit trust or a trade sale or a listing.
+The amount charged to tax will be the difference between the amount paid by the employee to acquire the shares and the “tax market value”.
+The tax market value in cases where this is less than any established value has to be negotiated with HMRC.

 The broad idea behind flowering shares is that when the shares are awarded they have a low value usually because they are subject to milestones or are over a small percentage of the equity.
 When triggers or targets are met the shares become more valuable – i.e. flower.
-The tax market value of such shares is reduced to take account of the restrictions on the shares – the reduction depends upon the facts.
+The tax market value of such shares is reduced.
+This is to take in account the restrictions on the shares.
+So the reduction depends upon the facts.
 However, if the employee pays the tax on receipt of the shares any growth in value as the shares “flower” should be subject to capital gains tax.
 Flowering shares are a different class of share to those held by ordinary shareholders.
 Issues such as voting rights, forfeiture, dividends and assets on a distribution all add to the mix and vary depending upon requirements.

 Helen Curtis is a member of the employee share plan team.
 There are many surveys and statistics which show that companies with employee share plans in place out perform those without.
 We implement a wide range of solutions for a wide range of business needs.